 A Performance (previously Gold) coach develops people and structures to sustain success for swimming.
 They do this by balancing data and information with intuition and experience to make accurate evidence-based decisions under pressure.
 They trust their swimmers to take responsibility for their own performances, and they welcome feedback.
 More information on the new education courses and related accreditation levels can be found here.

-Swim Australia Teacher Accreditation is valid for three years from the date of issue and Swimming Australia Coach Accreditation is valid for four years.
+Swim Australia Teacher Accreditation is valid for four years from the date of issue and Swimming Australia Coach Accreditation is valid for three years.

-A reminder is sent by email 4-8 months before expiration of accreditation.
-Further reminders are sent by upon expiry if a Teacher or Coach has not renewed.
-Conditions for renewal are based on the level of accreditation held.
+Teachers are sent a reminder by email 4-8 months before expiration of accreditation.
+Further reminders are sent by upon expiry if a Teacher has not renewed.